-Mount Carmel Women’s Physical Therapy – Mount Carmel offers a variety of physical therapy programs exclusively for women emphasizing proper strengthening and exercise to meet changing needs
+Core Strong Physical Therapy – Offers a variety of physical therapy programs with an emphasis on core stability and pelvic floor health emphasizing proper strengthening and exercise to meet changing needs

 NovaCare/OhioHealth– With locations around the city, NovaCare Physical Therapists treat a variety of prenatal and postpartum conditions, as well as provide community education and exercise classes

 OSU Women’s Health and Rehabilitation – Offers specialized care and Physical Therapy for health conditions unique to women